jvillenap/CMS-Secured-by-Blockchain/README.md

 At this point, the smartcontract methods have already been published through the API Gateway of our Oracle Blockchain instance, so they are ready to be used by the client applications, in our case the Web Application we have already created with VBCS, and we will provide in this chapter.

-Last step is the creation of the OCI Storage Bucket, configuration of the VBCS application, and deploy it.
+Next to last step is the creation of the OCI Storage Bucket where the documents itself will be stored, and last step is reconfiguration of the VBCS application provided as interface to use our smartcontract, and deploy it into our tenancy.

 Here you have the links to each of the labs to fulfill this HoL: